Appendix B — Multiservice Codes Applicable to Flight Test

 SADDLED {I} [A/A] Wingman or element has returned to briefed formation position.

-Cancels STRIPPED
+Cancels STRIPPED.

 STRIPPED {I} [A/A] Aircraft is out of prebriefed formation.